woohook/virreled/src/README.txt

 Copyright 2010-2014 Matei Petrescu

-The files here, except for "SDL.dll", "src/COPYING" and the files from directory "newdata", are available under the GNU GPL license, version 3 (see the file "src/COPYING" for details).
-The programs use the "SDL 1.2" library, available at www.libsdl.org, which is distributed under the GNU LGPL license, version 2 (www.gnu.org).
+The files here, except for "src/COPYING", are available under the GNU GPL license, version 3 (see the file "src/COPYING" for details).
-The files from directory "newdata" can be modified and redistributed according to the terms of the Free Art License.
-More details are in "newdata/COPYING.txt"
+The SDL library is available at www.libsdl.org under the GNU LGPL license, version 2 (www.gnu.org).

 The recommendations below are for GNU/Linux, but should work for any Unix-type system which has the GNU tools installed.